-The first pitch for a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.
+Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 The catalog is not the workflow

-Search quality.
-Column-level lineage.
-Ownership fields.
-Tags.
-Glossaries.
-Certification badges.
-Access request flows.
-All of these matter.
-DataHub's overview describes the usual bundle well: structure, location, ownership, quality, lineage, and search.
+DataHub's overview describes the usual bundle well: structure, location, ownership, quality, lineage, and search, but none of them are the point.

-The questions I care about are messier:
+The questions we should care about are messier:

 - This metric changed.
 What broke downstream?